eleven111101/boston_housing_Dpricing/README.md

 2. The `Predict_API` function might not work directly, so we need to use the POSTMAN app.

+3. You can check your JSON format from JSONLINT.com as valid/invalid.

-3. POSTMAN will help send a POST request to the API.
+4. POSTMAN will help send a POST request to the API.
 You need to enter the URL and provide the data in JSON format.

-4. Once you send the request, the function will execute, and the prediction will be returned successfully.
+5. Once you send the request, the function will execute, and the prediction will be returned successfully.
 ```